Present Realities

 Some behavioral economists suggest a logical explanation: “we must prefer what we have more than the goal.”
 When push comes to hustle, we tire, procrastinate and then enjoy one last yummy serving of fat-soaked carbohydrates, another beer, or less than stellar performance at work, while our tummies, grades, promotions and relationships suffer.
 We pay homage to righteous goals but sacrifice the dreams on the altar of present realities.

-And here, when failure occurs, we reach for distorted justifications to rescue our conflicted mind, easing the dissonance, and soothing the soul.
+And here, when failure occurs, we reach for distorted justifications to rescue our conflicted mind, easing the dissonance, and soothing the soul through denial of reality.

 The all-important juncture of change is at the point of resistance.
 We must mindfully see the conflict and protective justifications.
 We do this by stepping back and slowing down.
 However, we can intercede, catching the defensive justifications before falling prey to their sad excuses.
 If we can stop and exam the silliness of destructive behaviors, leading us from our desired life, we have a chance to intervene.